 Here is some free advice as our gift to all brands at the end of the trying year to help better shape customer communications in the future:

 - Respect (and use) email preference data to reduce the possibility of over-communicating

 - Avoid communicating more than one offer per channel per day

-- To reduce brand communication clutter and increase impact, disseminate key promotional offers with plenty of separation from non-essential communications (newsletters, announcements, etc.) to help them stand out
+- To reduce brand communication clutter and increase impact, disseminate key retail holiday offers with plenty of separation from non-essential communications (newsletters, announcements, etc.) to help them stand out

 - Let lapsed customers know you miss them and give them an offer to entice them to return

 - Whenever possible or appropriate, give your best or active customers an extra perk that non-customers are not eligible for

 - If a customer has just made a purchase, either give them a bounce-back offer to help trigger an incremental purchase or consider reducing the frequency of your mailings to them for a period of time

 Cheers to a more prosperous 2012 for everyone – and relevant retail holiday offers!